WebAssembly Tutorial: Call JavaScript functions from C++ with Emscripten and React

 JavaScript side: load the module, register the pointer, read HEAP32

-The interactive UI lives in matrixCallbackUI.tsx, but the bridge logic for this demo lives in useMatrixStream.ts.
+The interactive UI lives in matrixCallbackUI.tsx, but the bridge logic for this demo lives in useMatrixStream.ts hook.
 That keeps the heatmap component focused on layout while the hook owns Emscripten glue.

 We load /wasm/matrixStream.js with a dynamic import().
-The comment webpackIgnore: true tells Next not to rewrite the URL into a hashed chunk name, because the Emscripten bundle sits in public/wasm at stable paths.
-The default export is an async factory; we call it with locateFile so sibling matrixStream.wasm resolves next to the emitted script.
+The comment webpackIgnore: true tells Next.js not to rewrite the URL into a hashed chunk name, because the Emscripten bundle sits in public/wasm at stable paths.
+The default export is an async factory.
+We call it with locateFile so sibling matrixStream.wasm resolves next to the emitted script.
 The resulting Module is cached in a ref so starting and stopping streams does not pay for a second network fetch.

 const loadWasm = useCallback(async () => {